exaloop/codon/docs/intro/differences.md

 with the trade-off between performance and Python compatibility in mind.

+Please see our [roadmap](roadmap.md) for more information about how we plan to close some of these gaps in the future.

 # Data types

 - **Integers:** Codon's `int` is a 64-bit signed integer,